ArshiAAkhavan/arshiaakhavan.github.io/content/home/voluntary.md

     date_start: '2023-11-01'
     date_end: '2024-04-01'
     description: |2-
-        * Code o She'r is a Spaghetti Code Challange which focuses on UBs and exploits architectural behaviors of Computers and compilers with the aim of hosting an environment for contestant to become more familiar with the field fo computer systems.
+        * Code o She'r is a Spaghetti Code Challange which focuses on UBs and exploits architectural behaviors of Computers and compilers with the aim of hosting an environment for contestants to become more familiar with the field of computer systems.
             </br> </br>
         * As the Founder and President of Code o She'r, I took on the role of leadership over a team of 70+ members and oversaw various flows from design, marketing, and executive duties to Scientific and technical tasks.